 - What, if any, medications are you taking for your COPD?
 If you are currently taking medication for your COPD, there is a chance that it could be slowing down the progression of the disease.
 This can be a positive in terms of qualifying for life insurance coverage.
 It is also possible that by sticking to a regular regime of taking medication, you will be experiencing less frequent symptoms from your COPD as well.

 - Within the past 6 months, have you had any type of relevant diagnostic lab testing performed?
-If you have had any relevant lab testing done that is related to your condition, the life insurance underwriters will typically view this as a positive in that you are working towards managing your condition.
+If you have had any relevant lab testing done that is related to your health condition, the life insurance underwriters will typically view this as a positive in that you are working towards managing your condition.
 The underwriters may also be able to use the results of these tests to gain more in depth knowledge about your condition.

 In addition to your COPD specific information, the underwriters will also review your other information such as age, gender, height and weight, occupation and income, hobbies, and overall health condition and history.
 All of this will also be relevant in making a coverage determination.
-It is likely that you will also be required to take a medical exam.
-This will include submitting a blood and urine sample.

 Obtaining Life Insurance with COPD